 Cornerstone content, massive value posts, pillar articles, call them whatever you want!
-The fact is, it’s those kinds of blog posts that get’s you and your blog noticed.
-In this post, you’ll learn how to create cornerstone content that will rock your readers and explode your blog growth!
+The fact is that it’s these monstrous articles are what’s going to get you and your blog noticed.
+In this post, you’ll learn how to create cornerstone content that will mesmerize your readers and explode the growth and authority of your blog!

-Think of one single great article that you’ve found, read and linked to from your own blog recently.
+Think of one single great, in-depth, article that you found, read and perhaps even linked to from your own blog recently.

-Now think of how many other websites and blogs out there that have done exactly the same thing to that one single article.
+Now think of how many other websites and blogs out there in similar niches that have done exactly the same thing to that one single ‘valuable’ article.

-You see, by creating lots of useful cornerstone content for your blog too, you can reap the benefits of attracting lots of traffic, social shares, engagement, and backlinks.
+You see, by creating lots of useful cornerstone content for your blog, you too can reap the benefits and rewards of attracting lots of traffic, real social shares, comments, engagement, and backlinks.

-Well, at least you’ll have more chances of getting noticed if not.
+If not, then at least you’ll have more chances of getting your blog noticed, right?

-If you want to cultivate an authoritative blog, it’s simple, just create more cornerstone content, period.
+If you want to cultivate an authoritative blog that stands out, it’s simple, just create more cornerstone content, period.

-The nuts and bolts of a cornerstone content
+The nuts and bolts of a powerful cornerstone content

-So, just to be clear about what cornerstone content articles are, just in case you’re still a little bit confused.
+So just to be clear about what cornerstone content articles actually are, just in case you’re still a little bit confused.

-Cornerstone content, or often known as a pillar article, is simply a page or post on your blog.
+A piece of cornerstone content, or often referred to as a pillar article, is simply a page or post on your blog about a specific topic.